 Light rain in parts of Dubai

-Dubai: Grey skies and light drizzle were scattered across parts of Dubai on Saturday afternoon, drawing to a close what had been a warm and humid morning.
+Dubai: There were grey skies and light drizzle in parts of Dubai on Saturday afternoon, drawing to a close what had been a warm and humid morning.

-Temperatures at the same time dropped down to 21.8 degree Celsius in central Dubai, according to charts on the National Centre of Meteorology and Seismology website.
+Temperatures at the time dropped down to 21.8 Celsius in central Dubai, according to charts on the website National Centre of Meteorology and Seismology told Gulf News.

 Forecasters had earlier predicted a slight chance of rain on the weekend.